SahilVaingankar/TypeFast/README.md

 ## Tech Stack

-- React + TypeScript
+- MERN stack with TypeScript
 - Tailwind CSS for styling
 - Axios for API requests

-- Node.js backend (API)
+## Deployment

+- Frontend deployed on Vercel
-- Deployed on Railway
+- Database hosted on MongoDB Atlas

 ## Demo